35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 Berkeley’s Aylesham proposals have been rejected twice, by Southwark Council and by the government Inspector.
 Berkeley should take the hint and come back with something that meets the housing and other needs of local people.
 If they cannot do that and still make a reasonable profit then they are not much use as developers.

 #### Footnotes

+[^x] ACA took part in the Inquiry as a Rule 6, or interested, party.
+They [raised £58,571](https://www.crowdjustice.com/case/acapeckham/) for legal representation which was provided by barrister, Hashi Mohamed, of Landmark Chambers and solicitor Jed Holloway, of the Southwark Law Centre.
+Southwark Council appeared as the local planning authority.
+Both the ACA and Southwark Council argued against Berkeley's application for a planning permission.